Day 7, August 17th, Waterfalls CG to First Valley Six Passes. 22 km, 1000 m elevation gain, 780 m elevation loss, 9 hrs (Segment 26, Segment 27).

 The footing leading up to the pass was very soft.
 The rocks were very small and it felt like we were hiking up a wet pile of gravel.
 Without solid footing each step sunk into the dirt and when you pushed off your foot sunk even further.
 It was a quiet and subdued approach to the pass.

 After exactly 1 hour of hiking we arrived at the top of the 1st pass.
-Emily let out a primordial scream before I was able to join her at the top.
-I wish I had a video of her screaming.
+Micah let out a primordial scream before I was able to join them at the top.
+I wish I had a video of them screaming.
 The sight before leading away from the pass was absolute alpine beauty at its finest.
 We looked at each and smiled.
 Our fates where sealed.
 Without a word we headed down from the pass and deeper into the Six Passes.

 Since the weather was not being overly cooperative we decided to hedge a little on our distance.
 We decided we would not hike too far into the the Six Passes in case the weather was not good the next day.
 The shorter distance meant that it would not take too much time to hike back to the main trail.
 We both agreed to the plan as it sounded like a reasonable compromise.